 (c) Advise the City Council and staff on sustainability challenges and opportunities to enhance the overall sustainability, economic, ecological and social environments of Huntington Beach.

 (d) Perform such other duties as may from time to time be properly assigned or delegated to it by the City Council.

-The Board meets the third Wednesday of each month at 6:00 pm at Central Library.
+The Board meets the third Wednesday of each month at 6:00 pm at the Central Library in Room B.